cabouman/ptycho_pmace_papers/README.md

 # ptycho_pmace_papers
-Repo containing ptychography reconstruction comparisons from publications
+Repo containing ptychography reconstruction comparisons from publications.

+For additional information on PMACE and its latest developments, please click the provided link to the [PMACE repository](https://github.com/cabouman/ptycho_pmace).

 ## Installation
 1. Download the source code: